How to Pass HSK 6: Strategies for Mastering the Exam

 Understanding the exam structure

-Before diving in, it’s important to understand the basic framework of the HSK 6 exam.
-The test lasts for 140 minutes and, like the preceding levels, includes listening comprehension, reading comprehension, and writing sections totalling 101 questions.
+Before diving in, it's important to understand the basic framework of the HSK 6 exam.
+The test lasts 140 minutes and includes listening, reading and writing sections totalling 101 questions.

-Students may choose to take either the online or paper version of the test and must score 180 out of 300 in order to pass.
-The HSK is only available in simplified Chinese.
+You can choose to take either the online or paper version of the test.
+You must score 180 out of 300 to pass.
+The HSK uses only simplified Chinese.

 Listening section

-The listening section of the HSK 6 is the shortest segment and lasts for 35 minutes.
-It includes 50 multiple choice questions divided into three sections with short clips, interviews, and longer monologues.
+The listening section is the shortest segment at 35 minutes.
+It includes 50 multiple choice questions divided into three parts: short clips, interviews and longer monologues.

-After listening to each passage and question, you’ll have about 12-13 seconds to select the answer most consistent with the audio content.
+After each passage and question, you'll have about 12-13 seconds to select the best answer.

 a CLI student and teacher studying for the HSK 6

-The HSK 6 listening section tests your ability to understand native speakers in a variety of different situations.
+The listening section tests your ability to understand native speakers across short clips, interviews and longer monologues.

 Reading section

-The reading section lasts for 45 minutes and includes four segments.
-In part one, you’ll need to choose the incorrect sentence from a list of four sentences.
-For parts two and three, you’ll be asked to fill in blanks with missing words and sentences in a variety of passages.
+The reading section lasts 45 minutes and includes four parts.
+In part one, you choose the incorrect sentence from a list of four.
+Parts two and three ask you to fill in blanks with missing words and sentences across a variety of passages.

-Finally, in part four, you’ll read five lengthy passages and answer questions regarding the content, tone, and style of each text.
-In general, plan to spend approximately 10 minutes on parts one, two and three, and 20 minutes on part four.
+In part four, you read five lengthy passages and answer questions about the content, tone and style of each text.
+Plan to spend about 10 minutes on parts one, two and three, and 20 minutes on part four.

 a CLI student and teacher studying Chinese

-The HSK 6 reading section challenges test takers to understand lengthy passages written in Chinese.
+The reading section challenges you to understand lengthy Chinese passages and identify errors, fill in blanks and answer comprehension questions.

 Writing section

-You have 45 minutes to complete the writing section, which requires summarizing a 1,000-character passage in 400 characters.
+You have 45 minutes to complete the writing section.
+The task: summarize a 1,000-character passage in 400 characters.

-You’ll first be given 10 minutes to read the passage, then the original text will be withdrawn, giving you the remaining 35 minutes to type or handwrite your summary.
+You'll first get 10 minutes to read the passage.
+Then the original text disappears, and you have the remaining 35 minutes to type or handwrite your summary.

 a CLI student practices writing Chinese characters as several CLI teachers look on